ARC-85/chamberfoods/README.md

 ![rpi4](assets/thingspeaknewdevice.png)

 When shown the MQTT credentials for the new device, download as plain text and save (be sure to capture password as it will not be available elsewhere).
-These credentials should now be inputted into your .env file, along with your channel ID and transmission interval (I used 15 seconds).
+These credentials should now be inputted into your .env file, along with your channel ID and transmission interval (I used 16 seconds).

 ![rpi4](assets/thingspeakchannelid.png)

-In order to create a TLS connection, use the broker.thingspeak.crt file to enter a certificate (for example as generated using OpenSSL).
+In order to create a TLS connection, use the `broker.thingspeak.crt` file to enter a certificate (for example as generated using OpenSSL).

 To begin sending data to the ThingSpeak MQTT, run the script as follows: